sajeanpage/boot_wk_05_python_challenge/README.md

 ### PyBank

-In this Challenge, I was tasked with creating a Python script to analyze the financial records.
+In this Challenge, I was tasked with creating a Python script to analyze financial records.
 I was given a financial dataset called [budget_data.csv](/PyBank/Resources/budget_data.csv) composed of two columns: "Date" and "Profit/Losses".

 I was asked to analyze the records to calculate: